IT professionals on the market

 SaaS, eCommerce, security, ML/AI

-The State of CEE IT Outsourcing and Offshoring 2021 Report
+The State of Central & East Europe IT Outsourcing and Offshoring 2022

 Belarus • Poland • Romania • Ukraine

-There are over 1 million software developers in the CEE region, skilled in various technologies and experienced in every industry.
+There are over 1 million software developers in Central & East Europe, skilled in various technologies and experienced in every industry.

-Software developers' hiring rates in the CEE region can be 2-3x lower when compared to the US and Western Europe.
+Software developers' hiring rates in Central & East Europe can be 2-3x lower when compared to the US and Western Europe.

 Great English skills and vast experience in working on international projects.
-CEE devs have been supporting startups worldwide for years now.
+Central & East European devs have been supporting startups worldwide for years now.

 Ideamotive has a huge pool of talent.
 Don’t just settle for someone: find a person who understands your project and has the competencies you need.